 Ensure your photograph is recent.
 It may sound obvious, but you can’t get away with using a photo which is a decade old.
 It also must be high quality (not pixelated) and set in an appropriate setting.

 Avoid using your smartphone to take that all important profile picture.
 Try using a professional camera and if you can afford it, hire a photographer.
 Going down this route doesn’t have to be costly and is well worth the investment.
 If you do this, spend some time considering the styling and setting before your photo shoot.
-I find it useful to prepare a mood board and brief for a photographer highlighting imagery you like, relevant props and a shot list if you require more than 1 photograph.
-Also consider what you are wearing and the image you want to project - formal or informal for example.
+We find it useful to prepare a mood board and brief for a photographer highlighting imagery you like, relevant props and a shot list if you require more than 1 photograph.
+Also consider what you're wearing and the image you want to project - formal or informal for example.

 3. Optimise your Linked In Profile

 Regardless of your profession, it is hugely beneficial to have a Linked In profile.
 Not only does it look professional, but it will also help with your search engine optimisation (SEO).

 The first part is to crack the professional headline.
 You have just 120 characters to do this.
 You need to define who you are, what you do, and why you’re someone worth connecting with.
 Don't forget to include your location and industry, and these need to be kept up to date.
 The skills section is also searchable so try to use important keywords.